ooongs/pyggb/README.md

-# PyGGB - Geometry Construction from Text
+# GeoBuildBench - Geometry Construction from Text

 Python tool for generating geometric constructions from problem descriptions using multimodal LLMs.